 Two public byways pass through the centre of Coldharbour village, together they form the D287 public highway.

-- Wolvens Lane aka Crockers Lane (ROW # 526) heads north towards Wotton to eventually join the A25
+- Wolvens Lane (ROW # 526) heads north to eventually join Sheephouse Lane in Wotton

 Byways are part of the county highways network and motorised vehicles are subject to the same laws regarding speed, road tax, MOT's and number plates.
 Drivers must have a valid driving license, insurance and wear a helmet when appropriate.